craftercms/docs/source/developers/draft.rst

      - Html attributes to print by item index.
 For example, ``$nthItemAttributes={ 0: { "class": "active" } }`` will apply the class named active only to the first item in the collection.
    * - arguments
-     - Crafter CMS' :ref:`renderComponent <renderComponent macro>` supports supplying additional arguments to the component template context.
+     - Crafter CMS' :ref:`renderComponent macro <renderComponent>` supports supplying additional arguments to the component template context.
 You can send these via this argument.
 The ``arguments`` will be sent to all items.